Bayesian Calibration for Activity Based Models: Empirical Results

-Figure \ref{fig:as_vs_mean} shows that the use of the $\mathcal{GP}_{NN}$ leads to more exploration by the search algorithm.
-While, AS + $\mathcal{GP}_0$ primarily employed exploitation of the initial training set, recommending samplings within a tight cluster about the majority of the training points in the center of the subspace, the AS + $\mathcal{GP}_{NN}$ explored the unknown portions of the search space.
+Figure \ref{fig:as_vs_mean} shows that the use of the $\mathcal{GP}_{DL}$ leads to more exploration by the search algorithm.
+While, $AS$ + $\mathcal{GP}_0$ primarily employed exploitation of the initial training set, recommending samplings within a tight cluster about the majority of the training points in the center of the subspace, the $AS$ + $\mathcal{GP}_{DL}$ explored the unknown portions of the search space.

-Typically, the change in behavior would imply that the Expected Improvement (EI) acquisition function faced higher variance due to the NN mean as, broadly, EI encourages exploitation when a strong reduction in the mean function is predicted and exploration when the variance is high.
+Typically, the change in behavior would imply that the Expected Improvement (EI) acquisition function faced higher variance due to the DL mean as, broadly, EI encourages exploitation when a strong reduction in the mean function is predicted and exploration when the variance is high.
 However, as shown in Figure \ref{fig:EI_diff}, this is not the case.

-Both $\mathcal{GP}_0$ and $\mathcal{GP}_{NN}$ acquisition values clearly rely heavily on the potential in mean reduction.
-Instead, it is the landscape of the predicted mean and uncertainty which shifts significantly.
-This outcome is likely due to the newly reflected magnitude of non-linear behaviors previously unaddressed by the AS + $\mathcal{GP}_0$ configuration.
-Figure \ref{fig:as_vs_mean}(c) shows this to indeed be the case, where the AS + $NN_GP$ required an offset to locate improved recommendations.
+While both $\mathcal{GP}_0$ and $\mathcal{GP}_{DL}$ acquisition values clearly rely heavily on the potential in mean reduction, it is the landscape of the predicted mean and uncertainty which shifts significantly.
+This outcome is likely due to the newly reflected magnitude of non-linear behaviors previously unaddressed by the $AS$ + $\mathcal{GP}_0$ configuration.
+Figure \ref{fig:as_vs_mean}(c) shows this to indeed be the case, where the $AS$ + $\mathcal{GP}_{DL}$ required an offset to locate improved recommendations.

-The largest advancement was produced by the NN + $\mathcal{GP}_0$ configuration at $96\%$ with a final objective value of $0.75$; furthermore, this achievement was located within just $3$ iterations.
-The addition of the $\mathcal{GP}_{NN}$ netted a similar reduction but accelerated the search to within the first iteration.
+The largest advancement was produced by the $DL$ + $\mathcal{GP}_{0}$ configuration at $96.85\%$ with a final objective value of $0.625$; furthermore, this achievement was located within just $3$ iterations.
+The addition of the $\mathcal{GP}_{DL}$ netted a similar reduction but accelerated the discovery to within the first iteration.
 Table \ref{tbl:5_summary} provides summary findings.